Refinancing Student Loans vs Income Driven Repayment Plans

 Does income based repayment get forgiven?

 Yes!
 Through the Public Service Loan Forgiveness (PSLF) program, student loans can be forgiven after making 10 years of qualifying, consecutive payments.
-Additionally, borrowers with an income-driven repayment plan can have the remaining balances on their loans forgiven after 20 or 25 years.
+Additionally, borrowers with an income-driven repayment plan may have the remaining balances on their loans forgiven after 20 or 25 years.

 Photo credit: iStock/m-imagephotography